The Importance of Statistics in Many Different Fields

 Biology, physics, chemistry, meteorology, sociology, communication, and even information technology all use statistics.
 For many of these categories, the use of statistics in that field involves collecting data, analyzing it, coming up with a hypothesis, and testing that hypothesis.

 In biology, the use of statistics within that field is known as biostatistics, biometry, or biometrics.
 Biostatistics often involves the design of experiments in medicine, online pharmacy, agriculture, and fishery.
 It also involves collecting, summarizing, and analyzing the data received from those experiments as well as the decided results.
 Medical biostatistics is a separate branch that deals mainly with medicine and health.
-Learn biology with an online course.

 Physics uses probability theory and statistics dealing mainly with the estimation of large populations.
 In fact, the phenomenological results of thermodynamics were developed using the mechanics of statistics.
-Learn quantum physics with this course.

 There are further examples of statistics in these sciences fields including analytical chemistry, which involves the presentation of problems in data analysis and demonstrating steps to solve them.
 Meteorology uses statistics in stochastic-dynamic prediction, weather forecasting, probability forecasting, and a number of other fields.